froboy/yusaopeny_docs/README.md

-# Docsy Example
+# Open Y Docs

 [Docsy][] is a [Hugo theme][] for technical documentation sites, providing easy site navigation, structure, and more.
-This **Docsy Example Project** uses the Docsy theme and provides a skeleton documentation structure for you to use.
-You can clone/copy this project and edit it with your own content, or use it as an example.
+This **Open Y Docs Project** uses the Docsy theme to serve documentation for the [Open Y](https://openy.org) distribution.

 In this project, the Docsy theme is included as a Git submodule: